 Today, however, we're going to take a deep dive into the benefits of quartz, the fastest growing surfacing option in the world.
 Below are eight reasons why you should consider quartz over all else.

 One of the attractive features of granite and marble countertops is that no two countertops look the same.
 Each of these stones provides a unique pattern and mixture of colors in every cut.
 A fact about quartz countertops that is often overlooked is that quartz also has a nearly endless stable of design options when it comes to pattern, color, and textures.
 Quartz, just like these more well-known, options provides a unique look in every slab but unlike natural stone, quartz is man-made so the color and overall composition from slab to slab remains consistent.
 The abundance of unique styles makes it highly likely that you'll find a countertop to fit perfectly with the feel of your home.

 One of the main reasons that quartz has exploded as a countertop material is due to vast array of price points.
 As a general rule, quartz is not going to be the cheapest countertop material on the market but with such a bountiful selection to choose from, you're almost certain to find a countertop that fits your design and budget like a glove.
+For tighter budgets, quartz countertop remnants can offer an even more affordable price range.
 When comparing quartz to natural stone, you'll also need to factor in the premium advantages that quartz offers in order to make a true "apples to apples" comparison of options.
 Read on and you'll see what we mean!

 3. Great for Any Type of Home